EthanRosenthal/website-source/content/blog/materialize-ml-monitoring/index.md

   - Net revenue is zero.
 - False Positive:
   - The model predicts the lead will convert.
-  - A coupon is offered.
+  - Thus, no coupon is offered.
   - The lead does not convert.
   - Net revenue is zero.
 - False Negative: